Water retention occurs when excess fluids build up inside your body.

 Bananas, avocados and tomatoes are examples of foods that are high in potassium.

-Bottom Line: Potassium may reduce water retention by increasing the production of urine and decreasing the amount of sodium in the body.
+Summary Potassium may reduce water retention by increasing the production of urine and decreasing the amount of sodium in your body.

 Natural diuretics may help reduce water retention by making you pee more often.